MicrosoftEdge/WebView2Feedback/specs/CookieManagement.md

         /// this cookie will be sent to all pages on the Domain.
         String Path { get; };

-        /// The expiration date and time for the cookie as the number of seconds since the UNIX epoch.
+        /// The expiration date and time for the cookie.
-        /// The default is -1.0, which means cookies are session cookies by default.
+        /// For .NET API, setting the Expires property to <see cref="System.DateTime.MinValue"/> makes this a session cookie, which is its default value.
+        /// For WinRT API, setting the Expires property to <c>null</c> makes this a Cookie that is only good for the current HTTP session and will not be persisted.
         Windows.Foundation.DateTime Expires { get; set; };

         /// Whether this cookie is http-only.